| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 • Less dependent on fossil fuels including chemicals

-5-Low Carbon Cooking Plan -Principles
+Principles of 5-Low Carbon Cooking

-A. Plant-Based Foods:
+1. Plant-Based Foods:

-Carbon footprints are lower in plant-based products rather than animal products viz. lentils, beans & tofu are producing the fewer emissions than beef, mutton or lamb meat.
+Carbon footprints are lower in plant-based products rather than animal products viz. lentils, beans & tofu are producing the fewer emissions than mutton or lamb meat.

 Plant Protein vs Animal Protein Environmental Considerations